-A density bonus or other incentives may be provided under the following circumstances if the following requirements and all other applicable provisions of this Development Code and Government Code of the are met.
-See Density Bonus allowances permitted in Government Code section 65915. except as provided by Section 16.40.040 (Allowed incentives).
+A density bonus or other incentives may be provided under the following circumstances if the following requirements and all other applicable provisions of this Development Code are met except as provided by Section 16.40.040 (Allowed incentives) Government Code section 65915, et seq., provided all requirements under state law and the applicable provisions of this Development Code are complied with.

 - A. Residents.
 A housing development proposed to qualify for a density bonus shall be designed and constructed so that it includes at least one (1) of the following: - 1.
 Low Income Households.
 10 percent of the total number of proposed units are for lower income households, as defined in Health and Safety Code Section 50079.5; - 2.
 Very Low Income Households.
-Five (5) percent of the total number of proposed units are for very low income households, as defined in Health and Safety Code Section 50105; - 3.
+Five (5) percent of the total number of proposed units are for very low income households, as defined in Health and Safety Code Section 50105: - 3.
 Senior Citizen Housing/Mobilehome Park.
 The project is a senior citizen housing development as defined in Civil Code Sections 51.3 and 51.12, or is a mobilehome park that limits residency based on age requirements for housing older persons in compliance with Civil Code Sections 798.76 or 799.5; or - 4.
 Common Interest Development.
 10 percent of the total dwelling units in a common interest development (i.e., condominiums) as defined in Civil Code Section 1351 are for persons and families of moderate income, as defined in Health and Safety Code Section 50093; provided, that all units in the development are offered to the public for purchase. - B. Land Donation.
-A density bonus for an entire development may be provided if an applicant for a tentative map, parcel map, or other residential development approval donates land to the City in compliance with all of the following: - 1.
+A density bonus for an entire development may be provided if an applicant for a tentative map, parcel map, or other residential development approval denates land to the City in compliance with all of the following: - 1.
 Eligibility for Increased Bonus.
-An applicant shall be eligible for the increased density bonus provided all the following conditions are met: - a.
-The applicant donates and transfers the land no later than the date of approval of the final subdivision map, parcel map, or residential development application.
+An applicant shall be eligible for the increased density bonus provided all the following conditions are met: